Changes to Display Energy Certificates in England and Wales

 Objectives of the consultation

-The aim of this consultation was to understand how the current Display Energy Certificates regime has been working and how it could be improved and simplified.
-The consultation covered ways to improve the issue and display of energy certificates in public buildings; reducing the burden of compliance to energy certificates, whilst encouraging public sector energy efficiency; and a call for evidence for anyone who wished to provide information on public buildings in their care.
+The aim of this consultation, issued by the Department for Communities and Local Government, was to understand how the Display Energy Certificates regime had been working and how it could be improved and simplified.
+The consultation covered ways to improve the issue and display of energy certificates in public buildings; reducing the burden of compliance, whilst encouraging public sector energy efficiency; and a call for evidence for anyone who wished to provide information on public buildings in their care.

-To download the consultation document, please follow the links below.
+To download the consultation document, please follow the link below.

 CIBSE members agree that there is a significant scope for improving the current regime, for it to be strengthened and to help ensure that it delivers greater benefits to participants.
 It would also benefit from a clear focus on identifying energy savings and driving change and improvement in a wider range of buildings, to help support and drive public sector leadership on energy efficiency.
 However, the proposals in the consultation would not represent an improvement.
 CIBSE has expressed a willingness to assist government in improving the DEC regime, over a number of years, and remains willing to engage with government to this end.